kocircuit/kocircuit/lessons/3-types-and-values/8-empty-type.md

 		)
 	}

-You can try `SmartGreeting` by running the functions below:
+You can try `SmartGreeting` by running the functions:

 	SmartGreetAlice() {
 		return: SmartGreeting(firstName: "Alice")   // returns "Hi Alice"